Municipal Energy Manager Program

 This program is administered by the Municipal Climate Change Action Centre and funded by the Government of Alberta.

 From 2019 to 2023, the Action Centre administered Round One of the Municipal Energy Manager program.
-Municipalities participating in this round of the program received funding to supplement an energy manager’s salary.
-During this period, 26 energy managers supported 37 communities influencing over $2-million in annual energy savings.
+Participating municipalities received funding to supplement an energy manager’s salary.
+During this period, 26 energy managers supported 37 communities influencing over $2 million in annual energy savings.

-Read on to learn how energy managers funded during round one made a big impact on reducing energy needs in local communities.
+Read on to learn how energy managers made a big impact on reducing energy needs in local communities.

 “With 750 City staff spread across several sites, I knew that I had to find a way to broaden our reach to engage as many staff as possible to see the greatest success.
 A foundational piece of our employee engagement has been the creation of and recruitment for the Energy Management Team.”